 The goals of the graduate program in pharmaceutical sciences are to provide the best training for students interested in pursuing careers in biopharmaceutical drug development; conduct high-quality research relevant to pharmaceutical biotechnology; offer innovative educational programs; and to support the biopharmaceutical industry, especially in Colorado.

 There are several distinctive features available to students in the training program: access to a wide range of researchers and research equipment; cross-training with chemical engineers; essential non-scientific training in regulatory affairs, business topics and pharmacoeconomics; experience with real world compounds and research and development problems; and interaction with industry scientists.

 Graduates of the program have advanced into successful careers.
-Since 2003, the program has graduated 18 PhD students; most of whom have gone onto senior scientist positions in the pharmaceutical industry or in academia.
+Since 2003, the program has graduated over 20 PhD students; most of whom have gone onto senior scientist positions in the pharmaceutical industry or in academia.

 The average time to earn a PhD from the program is 5.5 years.

 Requirements for admission to the graduate program in pharmaceutical sciences.

 Admission to the program includes financial support via a stipend awarded on a 12-month basis.

 Frequently asked questions about the PhD in pharmaceutical sciences.